 According to my experience with other standard size 1m x 1m louvre geometries I could reach 95% accuracy of pressure drop compared with catalogue data even if these were not part of the model.

 Starting from scratch I needed 90 minutes to build the 3D louvre geometry and put it into my standard measuring rig model.
 The rig model represents the equipment companies like BSRIA use for the physical prototype tests.
-I use the same rig 3D model for all my louvre simulations so I know exactly how many elements it takes to mesh it, where to place the boundary conditions and so on.
-It really does work as a standardised test device in the CFD software tool.
+Therefore I use the same rig 3D model for all my louvre simulations so I know exactly how many elements it takes to mesh it, where to place the boundary conditions and so on.
+As a result it really does work as a standardised test device in the CFD software tool.